Geometry and combinatorics via right-angled Artin groups: The extension graph and its properties

-Thus, in the case of finite groups of outer automorphisms, quasi--isometry, commensurability, and isomorphism of extension graphs are equivalent conditions to place on a right-angled Artin group.
+Thus, in the case of finite groups of outer automorphisms, quasi-isometry, commensurability, and isomorphism of extension graphs are equivalent conditions to place on a right-angled Artin group.
 Here again, the analogy with mapping class groups persists.
-If two mapping class groups of surfaces are quasi--isometric, then except for some sporadic cases, the resulting mapping class groups are in fact isomorphic to each other~\cite{BKMM2012}.
-Thus again excluding some sporadic cases, quasi--isometry, commensurability, and isomorphism of mapping class groups are equivalent.
+If two mapping class groups of surfaces are quasi-isometric, then except for some sporadic cases, the resulting mapping class groups are in fact isomorphic to each other~\cite{BKMM2012}.
+Thus again excluding some sporadic cases, quasi-isometry, commensurability, and isomorphism of mapping class groups are equivalent.
 Finally, aside from some sporadic cases, isomorphism of curve graphs is equivalent to isomorphism of mapping class groups~\cite{Shackleton07}.